openebs-archive/openebs-docs/docs/cstor_add_disks_to_spc.md

    NAME                   ALLOCATED   FREE    CAPACITY   STATUS    TYPE      AGE cstor-disk-pool-f7gq   688K        39.7G   39.8G      Healthy   striped   15m
    ```
    In the above example, only one cStor pool is running.
 If there are multiple cStor pools running on the cluster, identify the pool which need to be expanded and find the avaialble blockdevice on the same node where associated pool pod is running .
-The availble blockdevice should be `Active`, `Unclaimed`(it should be in claimed before adding to pool) and does not contain any filesystem.
+The availble blockdevice should be `Active`, `Unclaimed` and does not contain any filesystem.

 9. Find the pool pod that is running on that host where the cStor pool need to be expanded.
    ```